jeeves1618/Spring-Learnings/Readme.txt

 @PreDestroy - A method annotated with @PreDestroy runs only once, just before Spring removes our bean from the application context.

 The above two annotations are equivalent to init-method  and destroy-method methods through XML configuration.
 @Bean - The @Bean annotation tells Spring that we are creating a bean component manually.
-Here is a real-time use case of using @Bean: You can use @Bean to make an e xisting non spring (i.e it doesn't have @Component annotation) third-party class available to your Spring framework application context.
+Here is a real-time use case of using @Bean: You can use @Bean to make an existing non spring (i.e it doesn't have @Component annotation) third-party class available to your Spring framework application context.
 @Transactional - Removes the need for boilerplate code like getTransaction() in Hibernate application.
 @Repository will have the class automatically registered as DAO.
 @RequestMapping will map the path to the method.
 If you want to add a HTTP method constraint to it, you have to write it like this -